top of page

 1.1.png

-coupled excitonic insulator candidate Ta₂NiSe₅ and show that the order parameter can be controllably reversed on ultrashort timescales using appropriate laser pulse sequences.
+Starting from a microscopic Hamiltonian, we derive the equations of motion for the Ising order parameter in the phonon coupled excitonic insulator candidate Ta₂NiSe₅ and show that the order parameter can be controllably reversed on ultrashort timescales using appropriate laser pulse sequences.
 Using a combination of theory and time-resolved optical reflectivity measurements, we report evidence of such order parameter reversal in Ta₂NiSe₅ based on the anomalous behavior of its coherently excited order-parameter-coupled phonons.
 This work expands the field of ultrafast order parameter control beyond spin and charge ordered materials.

-See more details in the article: H. Ning, O. Mehio, M. Buchhold, T. Kurumaji, G. Refael, J. G. Checkelsky, D. Hsieh✉️, Signatures of ultrafast reversal of excitonic order in Ta₂NiSe₅, Phys.
-Rev. Lett.
-125, 267602 (2020).
+See more details in the article: H. Ning, O. Mehio, M. Buchhold, T. Kurumaji, G. Refael, J. G. Checkelsky, D. Hsieh✉️, Signatures of ultrafast reversal of excitonic order in Ta₂NiSe₅, Physical Review Letters 125, 267602 (2020).

 Ultrafast reversal of excitonic order in an excitonic insulator candidate

 A variety of out-of-equilibrium protocols have been developed for rapidly switching Ising-type electronic order parameters such as ferromagnetism, ferrimagnetism, antiferromagnetism, and ferroelectricity.
 However, far less is understood about the mechanisms for switching more exotic order parameters that are not of magnetic and charge dipolar type.
-Excitonic insulator is a strongly correlated electronic phase realized through condensation of bound electron-hole pairs.
+Excitonic insulator (EI) is a strongly correlated electronic phase realized through condensation of bound electron-hole pairs.
 In the presence of electron-phonon coupling, an excitonic insulator harbors two degenerate ground states described by an Ising-type order parameters of equal magnitude but opposite phase.
 There is currently no experimental method to switch nor directly measure the phase of an EI order parameter.

 Coherent-phonon-induced switch to a hidden quadrupolar order in a multiband Mott insulator